smk762/dragon_node/README.md

 }
 ```

+Note:
-Note: Addresses (except for the sweep address) are automatically calculated from pubkeys, so these are considered `readonly` in the app.
+- Addresses (except for the sweep address) are automatically calculated from pubkeys, so these are considered `readonly` in the app.
 If you want to change an address, you should change the pubkey.
+- Added whitelist addresses will not take effect until daemons are restarted.

 Additionally, coins config (such as split amount and threshold) can be changed by manually editing the `coins_ntx_data.json` file.
 For example:
 ```json